Long Island Rail Road: Pension and disability fraud scandal

 A New York Times investigation in 2008 showed that 25% of LIRR employees who had retired since 2000 filed for disability payments from the federal Railroad Retirement Board and 97% of them were approved to receive disability pension.
 The total collected was more than $250,000,000 over eight years.
 As a result, Railroad Retirement agents from Chicago inspected the Long Island office of the Railroad Retirement Board on September 23, 2008.
 New York Governor David Paterson issued a statement calling for Congress to conduct a full review of the board's mission and daily activities.
 Officials at the board's headquarters responded to the investigation stating that all occupational disability annuities were issued in accordance with applicable laws.

 On November 17, 2008, a former LIRR pension manager was arrested and charged with official misconduct for performing outside work without permission.
 However, these charges were all dismissed for "no merit" by Supreme Court Judge Kase on December 11, 2009, on the grounds that the prosecution had misled the grand jury in the indictment.

 A report produced in September 2009 by the Government Accountability Office stated that the rate at which retirees were rewarded disability claims was above the norm for the industry in general and indicated "troubling" practices that may indicate fraud, such as the use of a very small group of physicians in making diagnoses.

 Another series of arrests on October 27, 2011, included two doctors and a former union official.

 According to court documents, from 1998 through 2011, 79% of LIRR retirees obtained federal disability when they retired.
 On August 6, 2013, a doctor and two consultants were found guilty in connection with the accusations and sentenced to prison.

 Overtime fraud scandals

-In 2018, LIRR foreman Raymond Murphy was discovered at or near his home on 10 separate occasions whilst claiming overtime pay.
+In 2018, LIRR foreman Raymond Murphy was discovered at or near his home on 10 occasions whilst claiming overtime pay.
 Murphy earned $405,021 in 2017, of which $295,490 was overtime.
 According to reports, he was allowed to retire with a full public pension before being reprimanded or punished.

 In 2021, LIRR employee and track inspector Thomas Caputo and co-conspirators John Nugent and Joseph Balestra were federally convicted for large-scale overtime fraud.
 Caputo was paid approximately $461,000 in 2018, of which $344,000 was supposed overtime.
 He claimed to have worked 3,864 overtime hours, an average of more than 10 hours of overtime for all 365 days the year.
 Phone, bank, email, and other records revealed many of these hours were fraudulent: Caputo was clocked in during vacation and while attending outside social events such as a bowling league.